 A: A copy of the full text of the bylaw provisions discussed above may be obtained by writing to the Secretary of Intevac.
+A copy of our bylaws may also be obtained by accessing our filings on the SEC's website at www.sec.gov.
 All notices of proposals by stockholders, whether or not to be included in Intevac's proxy materials, should be sent to Intevac's principal executive offices, Attention: Secretary.